 This booklet and Dr. Elsey's Cat Products are dedicated to maintaining a happy, healthy life for the cats in your household.
-If you have a new kitten or a problem cat, please read this brochure, follow the steps carefully, and use Cat AttractTM or Kitten AttractTM.
-Cat Attract's granular size, scent, and texture are specifically designed with your cat in mind.
+If you have a new kitten or a problem cat, please read this brochure, follow the steps carefully, and use granular size, scent, and texture are specifically designed with your cat in mind.
 If the problem persists, take your cat to a veterinarian.
 Your cat may have a medical problem.